 After identifying data brokers, the next step is to review their specific opt-out policies, which can vary between companies.
 These policies detail how to request an opt-out, the types of information affected, and the processing time.

 It’s essential to understand what personal data each broker handles, from names to purchasing habits, and how to submit your request, whether online or by mail.
-You may be required to provide your mailing address for identity verification when submitting an opt-out request.
+For example, you may be required to provide your mailing address for identity verification when submitting an opt-out request.
 Processing times also vary, so knowing the timeline helps manage expectations.
 Following these steps ensures that your personal information is protected and your privacy rights are upheld.

 Step 3: Submit an Opt-Out Request